openshift/registry-image-widgets/README.md

 ========================

-This provides rendering of Image and ImageStream objects as found in the Openshift Kubernetes distribution.
-As these types of objects make their way into upstream Kubernetes, we should provide the widgets here for rendering them.
+This provides rendering of Image and ImageStream objects as found in the Openshift Kubernetes distribution and related Registry.
+If these types of objects make their way into upstream Kubernetes, we should adapt the widgets here for rendering them.

 #### Disclaimer